BreachOpen/Chas-Riley/Projects/Network/cir.md

   - This technique simply assesses whether the issue is occuring on the customer's end or the client's end.
 This step is vital because it reduces the possible issues to half.
 Because our team was able to replicate the same problem, we now know the problem is attributed to the client.

 2. **Utilyze network analyzer tools**
-Once replicated, we used a network analyzer tool and tcpdump while attempting to load the page.
+Once replicated, we used the network analyzer tools wireshark and tcpdump while attempting to load the page.
   - This step is important because we are able to visually see the exact steps our computer took to establish a connection with the DNS server.
 This information replaces the generic response of "Unable to connect" that our browser is telling us.

 4. **Analyze the traffic data**